arthurafarias/cxpm/readme.md

 # cppkg

+Because I don't like to search on stack overflow how to use every new function on other package manager for C++.

 This is a simple project on a new package manager that don't rely on any declarative language or other than C++.
 It is heavely inspired in Julia, and Swift Languages.
 That uses the own language to declare packages.

 So the structure by now is simple and I didn't investigate how to unroll dependency trees and whatever.
 It's just a concept and a simple implementation on what I think it should be.